Stefan Löfven: Prime Minister of Sweden (2014–2021)

 Löfven led his party through the 2014 general election, which resulted in a hung parliament.
 Their election result of 31.0%, up from 30.7%, was slightly better than the result in the 2010 general election, but the result was also the party's second worst result in a general election to the Riksdag since universal suffrage was introduced in 1921.

 He announced that he would form a minority coalition government consisting of his own party and the Green Party.
-On 2 October 2014, the Riksdag approved Löfven to become Prime Minister, and he took office on the following day, alongside his Cabinet.
-The Social Democrats and the Green Party voted in favour of Löfven becoming Prime Minister, while close ally the Left Party abstained.
+On 2 October 2014, the Riksdag voted to approve Löfven as Prime Minister, and he took office on the following day when he was confirmed by king Carl XVI Gustaf during a Council of State alongside his Cabinet.
+The Social Democrats and the Green Party voted in favour of Löfven becoming prime minister, while close ally the Left Party abstained.
 The opposition Alliance-parties also abstained while the far-right Sweden Democrats voted against.

 Löfven expressed a desire for bipartisan agreement between the Government and the opposition Alliance parties, and together they marked three areas where enhanced cooperation would be initiated.
 These three areas were the pension system, future energy development, and security and defence policy.